 FEM is seen as the \emph{de facto} standard method and is deeply embedded in most workflows requiring the solution of PDEs.
-Its naïve version faces several challenges such as sensitivity to the mesh, difficulties generating quality meshes in 3D, computational cost and handling boundary conditions whose discontinuities do not align with the mesh.
-Several works extend FEM to address (subsets of) these critieria.
-One of these approaches adaptively refines those elements (tetrahedra in 3D) for which FEM yields higher error.
-Although this approach of \emph{Adaptive Mesh Refinement} (AMR) can be tuned to yield accurate solutions everywhere in the domain, it often results in very large meshes with irregular arrangements of elements due to iterative local changes.
-A major drawback of AMR is that the identification of elements that need subdivision requires an error estimate, which in turn involves solving FEM and thus the FEM problem needs to be solved multiple times before attaining the required accuracy.
+Its naïve version faces several challenges such as sensitivity to the mesh, difficulties generating quality meshes in 3D, computational cost, and handling boundary conditions whose discontinuities do not align with the mesh.
+Several works~\cite{hughes2005isogeometric, shewchuk2002good,he2021mesh,cervera2022comparative} extend FEM to address (subsets of) these criteria. \emph{Adaptive Mesh Refinement} (AMR) addresses this by adaptively refining mesh elements (tetrahedra in 3D) where the approximation error is high.
+This is typically achieved using recovery-based error estimators, such as Zienkiewicz-Zhu (ZZ)~\cite{zienkiewicz1992superconvergent1,zienkiewicz1992superconvergent2}, which approximate the error by comparing the discontinuous gradients (fluxes) inherent to compatible FEM discretizations against a recovered smooth gradient field.
+Since the Poisson equation governs diffusion phenomena implies continuous fluxes, large gradient discrepancies across element boundaries serve as a robust indicator for refinement.
+While AMR can be tuned via an input error tolerance to yield accurate solutions, it often results in large meshes with irregular arrangements of elements.
+A major drawback is that this identification relies on \emph{a posteriori} error estimation, which necessitates repeated FEM solves in an iterative loop until the desired accuracy is attained.